 In recognition of its architectural importance, Lever House has been the recipient of numerous awards and recognitions.
 In addition, Lever House is also recognized for its historical importance: not only was Lever House designated an official landmark in 1992, it is also on the US National Register of Historic Places.

-Unilever, Lever’s parent company, moved out of the building in 1998 and since then Lever House has gone through a series of renovations, the latest starting in 2022.
-It is currently owned by a real estate company.
+Unilever, Lever’s parent company, moved out of the building in 1998 and since then Lever House has gone through a series of renovations.
+The most recent one, completed in 2023, restored the plaza and podium to its original 1952 glory and overhauled the mechanical systems.
+The building is currently owned by a real estate company.